-When sets the STA to enter master mode, the TWI0 hardware will check the status of the serial bus.
-It will generate a START condition if the bus is free.
-Otherwise TWI0 will wait for a STOP condition and generates a START condition after a delay.
-If STA is set while TWI0 is already in a master mode and one or more bytes are transmitting or receiving, TWI0 will send a repeated START condition.
+When the STA bit is set to enter a master mode, the TWI0/I2C0 hardware checks the status of the serial bus and generates a START condition if the bus is free.
+If the bus is not free, then TWI0/I2C0 waits for a STOP condition and generates a START condition after a delay.
+If STA is set while TWI0/I2C0 is already in a master mode and one or more bytes are transmitted or received, TWI0/I2C0 transmits a repeated START condition.
 STA may be set at any time.
-STA may also be set when TWI0 is an addressed slave mode.
+STA may also be set when TWI0/I2C0 is an addressed slave.
 When the STA bit is reset, no START condition or repeated START condition will be generated.